Daniel Hill (running back)

-Daniel Hill is an American college football running back for the Alabama Crimson Tide.
+Daniel Hill (born November 21, 2005) is an American college football running back for the Alabama Crimson Tide.

 Early life

 Hill attended Meridian High School in Meridian, Mississippi.
 He missed time during his freshman and sophomore years after suffering two different broken legs.
 He returned from the injuries to have 1,013 rushing yards, 393 receiving yards, with 19 total touchdowns his junior year and 2,064 yards with 23 touchdowns his senior year.
 Hill was selected to play in the 2024 All-American Bowl.
 He committed to the University of Alabama to play college football.

 College career

 As a true freshman at Alabama in 2024, Hill played in nine games and had 21 carries for 61 yards and a touchdown.
 As a sophomore in 2025, he earned more playing time.